 First, take a look to see if any of these factors may be contributing to the inefficiency of your interview process:

-• Inconsistency: When a consistent structure and process are not in place, interview fairness and accuracy can be diminished.
+- Inconsistency: When a consistent structure and process are not in place, interview fairness and accuracy can be diminished.
 Different interviewers may have varying approaches and criteria for assessing candidates, leading to inconsistencies in candidate evaluations.
-This lack of standardization can make it challenging to compare and select the best candidates objectively.
+This lack of standardization can make it challenging to compare and select the best candidates.

-• Overall inefficiency: Interviewers may not realize their questions or preparedness are actually hindering them.
-This can stem from interviewers asking the wrong questions and using inadequate evaluation techniques.
+- Overall inefficiency: Interviewers may not realize that their questions or preparedness are hindering them.
 Ineffective questioning can fail to retrieve relevant information about candidates, making it difficult to make informed hiring decisions.
 Inadequate evaluation techniques may result in interviewers overlooking crucial skills or attributes, leading to missed opportunities to identify top talent.

-Before diving into the steps to refine your interview process, let’s take a closer look at what prospects are seeking:
+Before diving into the steps to refine your interview process, let’s take a closer look at what candidates are seeking:

 1. Efficiency